igorlitvak/proxmoxmanager/README.md

 proxmox_manager.vms["100"]
 ```

-It can also be accesed by integer ID:
+It can also be accessed by integer ID:
 ```python
 proxmox_manager.vms[100]
 ```